dtom90/teleport-backend-challenge/RFD.md

 1. Start Job
     - process is assigned a job ID (UUID) and added to an in-memory process map
     - output file is created, identified by the job ID
-    - process is started as a child process in user mode
+    - process is started as a child process in user mode under `rpsuser`
-    - process output is redirected to the output file
+      - process output is redirected to the output file on process start
-    - process is added to the cgroup
+      - process is added to the cgroup on process start using the linux `cgexec` utility, which will allow running a process directly within a specified control group without having to manually add it
 2. Job Running
     - process status can be queried by accessing the process map
     - process output can be streamed by reading the output file